lolimboi/CS30-Major-Project/proposal.md

 ## Must Have List

-- Movement system
+- Movement system? done.
-- Health and obsticals
+- Health and obsticals?
-- Dialouge
-- Animations, or at least sprites made.
+- Animations, or at least sprites made?
 - Music and sound effects, whether or not they are self made or borrowed.

 ## Nice to Have List